levon003/levon003.github.io/_posts/2026-04-03-structuring-research-narratives.md

 The **societal problem** tells us how the world is lacking.

+The society in question can be as broad as you choose, from all of humanity to a small group of researchers, engineers, or practitioners trying to accomplish something.

+A problem must – in principle – be solveable.

 ### Technical problem

 The **technical problem** is why we can't just _fix_ the societal problem.